 As co-founder, executive director and board member of the Institute, she collaborates with fellow board members to develop and execute the Institute’s strategy bringing critical stakeholders together, focused on appropriate use of medications and gene therapies.
 In less than two years the Institute has grown to over 1200 members from 800 companies bound together by the urgent need to optimize outcomes and reduce costs by getting the medications right.

 A gifted communicator, she cultivates and manages relationships with stakeholders across the health care and health policy spectrums.

-Katie has a long history of collaboration in multi-stakeholder environments.
-As Health2 Resources’ founder and president, she and her team have helped more than 35 clients meet advocacy, policy, outreach, marketing and awareness goals.
-H2R was instrumental in the launch of the Patient-Centered Primary Care Collaborative, lending expertise for organizational development and marketing and communications.
+Capps has a long history of collaboration in multi-stakeholder environments.
+As Health2 Resources’ founder and president, she and her team have helped their clients meet advocacy, policy, outreach, awareness and business goals since 1998.
+In that capacity, she was instrumental in the launch of the Patient-Centered Primary Care Collaborative, now the Primary Care Collaborative.

 Read Katie’s statement, “Why I Support the GTMRx Institute”

 “No single segment of the health care industry can solve this alone.
 It’s going to take a multi-stakeholder approach.
 We’re bringing together consumer groups, care delivery, payers and solution providers to create a critical mass so everyone can access a safe, effective, efficient, personalized, systematic approach to medication use.
 That’s what the goal of the Institute is: A call to action for long-term, sustainable change.

 Let’s ramp up the pace.
 We have the tools, we have the technology, we have the medication experts, we have the evidence.
 Let’s work together to facilitate practice transformation, create rational payment policies and showcase evidence to get the medications right.”